 The padded earpads are embroidered leather that fit comfortably over your ears and fabric mesh for added moisture wicking.

-There are also buttons for adjusting the volume of the headset and a button for toggling the mute chat settings.
+There are also buttons for adjusting the volume of the headphones and a button for toggling the mute chat settings.
 You can individually adjust both the in-game audio and the chat volume.

 Since the device is wireless, it relies on a wireless USB dongle, not Bluetooth, to tether to the PS4 but it does have an audio jack for connecting the headset to PC, PS Vita, tablets, and smartphones.